jonahwilliams/signal_concept/README.md

 ```

-If a new value is set which is equal to the old value (using `==`), then the signal does not trigger updates.
+If a signal value is set to something which is equal to the previous value, then the signal does not trigger updates.

 ```dart
 var calledCount = 0;